-Bloggers, YouTubers, and Instagrammers can use their own online platforms to invite their followers to attend their online courses for a fee.
+Bloggers, YouTubers, and Instagrammers can use their online platforms to invite their followers to attend their courses for a fee.

 Podcasting in the Philippines isn’t as popular as blogging and vlogging yet.
 But if you start hosting an online podcast now, you’ll soon be able to build enough following to make a profit.

 Don’t worry too much about not having an audience for your podcasts.
-Unlike other online content formats such as text and videos, the audio format is easier to consume for people on the go.
+Unlike other online content formats, such as text and videos, the audio format is easier for people on the go.
 Listeners can tune in to podcasts through any mobile device at home, on their way to work, or even while working.

-To get started, invest in basic recording devices, including a mic, laptop, and audio editing software.
+Invest in essential recording devices to get started, including a mic, laptop, and audio editing software.

 Your podcasts can be informative, entertaining, or both.
 Podcasts focus on a niche, such as humor, sports, health, lifestyle, music, relationships, parenting, business, and technology.
 Choose a niche that you know a lot about.